Looking to increase your productivity?

-Not only will you be getting exercise, the fresh air will help wake you up and jumpstart your brain for a more productive day.
+Not only will you be getting exercise, but the fresh air will also help wake you up and jumpstart your brain for a more productive day.

 While old school tends to get overlooked in favor of new and modern, sometimes, the old ways are the best ones.
 When it comes to being productive, jotting down your tasks and scheduling things out can help to jumpstart your day.

 Lists never go out of fashion.
-Not only will a visual reminder help keep you on track, it will give you something to aim for, a short-term goal for the day.
+Not only will a visual reminder help keep you on track, but it will also give you something to aim for, a short-term goal for the day.